michaelfranzl/janus-rtpforward-plugin/README.md

 # Janus rtpforward plugin

-This plugin for the [Janus WebRTC gateway](https://github.com/meetecho/janus-gateway) (tested with 0.4.0, revision 673ac3fdc2c683c5 [2018-04-23]) takes RTP and RTCP packets from a WebRTC connection (Janus Session) and forwards/sends them to UDP ports for further processing or display by an external receiver/decoder (e.g. a GStreamer pipeline).
+This plugin for the [Janus WebRTC gateway](https://github.com/meetecho/janus-gateway) takes RTP and RTCP packets from a WebRTC connection (Janus session) and forwards/sends them to UDP ports for further processing or display by an external receiver/decoder (e.g. a GStreamer pipeline).

+This plugin was developed and manually tested for the following Janus versions:

+* 0.4.0
+* 0.7.4
+* 0.8.1

 Four destination UDP addresses/ports are used:

 1. Audio RTP
 2. Audio RTCP
 3. Video RTP